netresearch/kite/README.rst

 Stages
 ------
-As you saw in the example in `Kite configuration file`_, there is a top level configuration element named `stages`.
-They are set by the `common` preset and hold configuration only used for each of it's keys (such as `staging` and `production` by default).
-They are evaluated by workflows based on the `stage-select` workflow, which takes the stage(s) to use from either command line or a select question.
-After a stage was selected ALL of it's values are set to the corresponding task (such as `deploy`).
+As you saw in the example in `Kite configuration file`_, there is a top level configuration element named :code:`stages`.
+They are set by the :code:`common` preset and hold configuration only used for each of it's keys (such as :code:`staging` and :code:`production` by default).
+They are evaluated by workflows based on the :code:`stage-select` workflow, which takes the stage(s) to use from either command line or a select question.
+After a stage was selected ALL of it's values are set to the corresponding task (such as :code:`deploy`).

-The stages have no special meaning and are not handled in a special way - they only play together with the stage based tasks (`deploy` and `rollout` from the `common` preset and `ccr` from the `typo3` preset) because those are configured so.
+The stages have no special meaning and are not handled in a special way - they only play together with the stage based tasks (:code:`deploy` and :code:`rollout` from the :code:`common` preset and :code:`ccr` from the :code:`typo3` preset) because those are configured so.

 Deployment
 ----------
-The `deployment` workflow deploys your application to exactly one stage (whereas the `rollout` just runs the `deployment` workflow for each until the selected stage).
+The :code:`deployment` workflow deploys your application to exactly one stage (whereas the :code:`rollout` just runs the :code:`deployment` workflow for each until the selected stage).
 Thereby it does the following steps:

 #.
-Run `kite composer diagnose` to assert that your application is at a defined state (nothing uncommited, unpushed, unpulled, lock file up to date etc.)
+Run :code:`kite composer diagnose` to assert that your application is at a defined state (nothing uncommited, unpushed, unpulled, lock file up to date etc.)
 #.
-Run `composer checkout` with the parameters you provided for the stage:
+Run :code:`composer checkout` with the parameters you provided for the stage:
-    #. `branch` - The branch to checkout.
-In `common` preset they are configured as follows:
+    #. :code:`branch` - The branch to checkout.
+In :code:`common` preset they are configured as follows:

         .. code:: php